Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

-Report Building from a Configuration File
+Report Building from a Project File
 =============================
 [TOC]

-A report can be loaded directly from a JSON configuration file using the `ReportBuilder` class.
+A report can be loaded directly from a JSON project file using the `ReportBuilder` class.
 These reports can consist of a single page (i.e., a canvas), or a series of multiple pages.
-On each page, items such as tables, plots, notes, etc. are embedded, and the configuration file specifies how these items are laid out.
+On each page, items such as tables, plots, notes, etc. are embedded, and the project file specifies how these items are laid out.

-Along with the objects on the pages, a configuration file can also define the datasets and user-defined values used by report's objects, printer settings, etc.
+Along with the objects on the pages, a project file can also define the datasets and user-defined values used by report's objects, printer settings, etc.

-The following details the available options for JSON configuration files.
+The following details the available options for JSON project files.

 # Root-level Items
 - @c "name": contains a string value, representing the name of the report.